osv-io/blog/README.md

 Once publishing done, remember to commit your source update to the source branch!

-*With out this, you changes will be lost when someone else update the blog.*
+*Without this, your changes will be lost when someone else update the blog.*

 ### Suggest updates without publishing

 1. Fork the blog
 2. Execute steps 1-7 above
-3. Do a Pull Request to the source branch
+3. Send a [GitHub Pull Request](https://help.github.com/articles/using-pull-requests) to the **source** branch.

 ### How to add a new post / update a post?
 http://octopress.org/docs/blogging/